lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/example1/README.md

 Similarly, the 'product1' group is below 'product' which is below 'top_group' making it 3 levels below the 'all' group; in other terms, 'product1' has a depth level of 3.

-Viewing the parent/child hierarchy in a tree format visualizes this well:
+Viewing the parent/child hierarchy diagrammed as follows:

 ```mermaid
 graph TD;